ronnac/clojure-spacemacs-on-android/Instructions.md

 ### Install Clojure in termux-ubuntu

-Start your termux-ubuntu session (you might want to create a shortcut for that later via termux-widget).
+Start your termux-ubuntu session by executing ./start-ubuntu.sh (you might want to create a shortcut for that later via termux-widget).

 #### Dependencies:
+in termux-ubuntu:

 apt update
 apt-get install openjdk-8-jdk curl rlwrap git